facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 :::caution
 The JavaScript files imports types from libraries, without setting up a proper node module and installing its dependencies.
 The outcome of this is that the IDE may have troubles resolving the import statements and it can output errors and warnings.
-These will disappear as soon as the Fabric Component is added as a dependency of a React Native app.
+These will disappear as soon as the Fabric Native Component is added as a dependency of a React Native app.
 :::

 ## 3. Component Configuration